KEMPSHALL MOUNTAIN CLUB

 Regulations 1.
 A camp must be owned by at least two active members and may be owned by as many as four active members, but not more.
 Each member owning a camp or paying a fee for a site upon which to build a camp, must pay full, active membership dues even if that member qualified for special, reduced new-membership dues for the first year or ordinarily would have earned the right to pay reduced dues as a retired member.
 Moreover, each of these members must also pay any assessments and the prevailing fee, if any, for a guest pass.
 Only members in good standing are permitted to make application for sites, build camps and be the legal owners of such camps.
 Any active member who terminates membership or who has membership revoked for just reasons or who chooses to move from active membership to retired status with reduced annual dues cannot be listed as the owner of a camp or the holder of a reserved campsite.

-4. At any one time, a camp may not be occupied by more than four members and four guests covered by guest passes.
-This limitation on occupancy does not take into its count members' spouses and members' dependent children under the age of eighteen years or members' children enrolled as fulltime college or university students or members' children serving fulltime in the armed forces of the United States.
+- At any one time, a camp may not be occupied by more than four members and four guests covered by guest passes.
+This limitation on occupancy does not take into its count members’ spouses and members’ dependent children under the age of eighteen years or members’ children enrolled as full time college or university students or members’ children serving full time in the armed forces of the United States.

-The above has bee reviewed and approved by officers and members of the Board of Directors during early September 1998.
+The above has been reviewed and approved by officers and members of the Board of Directors during early September 1998.
 Presented to the membership and approved at the annual meeting, September 13, 1998.

-If you need data on building a cabin, call Rich or Jan Entwistle at 518-638-8031.
-We are the liaison between E & W Forestry and the club on cabin matters.
-Thank you.
+If you need data on building a cabin, call Joe Holmes at 518-854-9290.
+He is the liaison between F & W Forestry and the club on cabin matters.

 GUIDELINES FOR CABIN CONSTRUCTION